benjaminsnorris/bennorris.com/_posts/2022-10-13-leveraging-caffeine.md

 [![Tapering off everything](https://media.bennorris.com/images/mentalworkhealth/posts/tapering-off-everything.jpg){:loading="lazy"}](https://bennorris.com/2022/10/07/tapering-off-everything){:.clean}

 My therapist reminded me that going to have nothing.
 Having [a good rescue med](https://bennorris.com/2022/10/11/a-rescue-med-that-works) makes a huge difference.
-And remembering my experience with the Coke, I joked that I would also have Dr. Pepper (which everyone knows is far superior to Coke).
+And remembering my experience with the Coke, I joked that I would also have Dr Pepper (which everyone knows is far superior to Coke).

 > I love that.
-Xanax and Dr. Pepper.
+Xanax and Dr Pepper.
 Sounds like a great plan.

 The second part of that plan is important because I need to be careful to not take Xanax too often.
-So I’m trying to ride the line of using it for emergencies and letting Dr. Pepper fill in the gaps.
+So I’m trying to ride the line of using it for emergencies and letting Dr Pepper fill in the gaps.
 It’s an imprecise science, to be sure.